 This method is a little more complicated – but once you’ve set it up once, it provides a quicker and cleaner way to hide your images with CSS.

 This method has 2 steps.
 First, you need to create your custom CSS code within your website’s style sheet.
-If you’re using a WordPress theme, it may include a ‘custom CSS’ section in the theme options where you can add this code.
+If you’re using a Wordpress theme, it may include a ‘custom CSS’ section in the theme options where you can add this code.

 If you can’t find anywhere to add custom CSS, you can edit your theme’s style.css file under Appearance > Editor > style.css